The major exhibitions

 Hallenkunst

 Hallenkunst shows works by international artists who began their careers as graffiti or street art artists but have since turned to other techniques.
-Murals are also created on various surfaces in public spaces.
-Artist talks and performances will take place alongside the exhibition.
+Murals will also be created on various surfaces in public spaces.
+Artist talks and performances will be organised to accompany the exhibition.

 Photo: Marco Prosch / Illustration: Anja Jurleit (Bikini Kommando)